 Here is the list of the Morocco tourist attractions any traveler should not miss visiting in this country:

 Located on the North Atlantic coast of Morocco, Asilah is sought after for its vacationers who gather to its sandy beaches throughout the hot summer seasons.
 The city walls are enclosed in colorful murals while the houses are painted in plain white, inducing the white-washed towns of the Greek Islands.

 Another Morocco tourist attraction is Tangier.
-This is the entryway to Africa to most travelers.
-While this place does not have quite the attraction it did in the 1940s and 50s, theirs is still many things to see here.
+This is the entryway to Africa for most travelers.
+While this place does not have quite the attraction it did in the 1940s and 50s, theirs are still many things to see here.
 Highlights include the Ville Nouvelle, Kasbah Museum, and the medina.

 Fes was the capital of Morocco for over 400 years and is still a vital cultural and religious center at present.
-The old walled part of this city, referred as Fes El Bali was established in the ninth century.
-It’s filled with architecture and best explored by foot.
+The old walled part of this city referred to as Fes El Bali was established in the ninth century.
+It’s filled with architecture and best explored on foot.

 Located in the Rif Mountains, this Morocco tourist attraction is a small town in a huge landscape.
-It is famous with independent foreign travelers and with those who wants to see the famous white and blue painted homes.
+It is famous for independent foreign travelers and for those who want to see the famous white and blue painted homes.
 Highlights in Chefchaouen include wild swimming and hiking in the surrounding countryside and taking advantage of drink in the middle of the architecture of Outa el Hammam square.